 Outside of her work at The REDI Clinic, Angie enjoys spending time with family, running, writing and traveling.

-Brittany Campbell, MSAT, LPC
+Brittany Campbell, ATR, LPC

 Brittany is an outgoing, energetic, and creative individual that blends together artistic processes and therapeutic interventions to foster relationships with her clients that help promote change, personal growth, and healing.
 She strongly believes in a holistic approach to treatment in order to address not only the presenting problem, but also how it interacts with each area of the individual’s emotional, mental, and physical health and their surrounding relationships and environment.